credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 - Print one line per completed reduction using the exact layout `lhs->rhs1 rhs2 ...` (no spaces adjoining `->`).
 Use `epsilon` for empty right-hand sides.
 - Quote literal terminals with single quotes (e.g., `'('`, `';'`, `'{'`) to match `llm_parse/output.txt`.
 Nonterminals remain bare symbol names.
-- Reductions must appear in the order they occur during parsing.
-When implementing a top-down parser, emit the reduction once the production's right-hand side has been fully matched.
+- Reductions must appear in the precise order produced by the bottom-up ACTION table.
+Emit the log line immediately when a reduce action fires, before the stack is rewritten with the production’s left-hand side.
 - No additional whitespace, prompts, or debugging text is permitted on `stdout`.

 Example reductions for a simple program: